Yoti app and Post Office Easy ID privacy notice

 You alone will decide when you want to use your app to identify yourself to a third party, or to swap, send and request information.
 You choose whether to agree or not to share the information the third party requests.
 If you decide to share your information with a third party, you will both receive a receipt which will contain a copy of the information that each party shared.

 Yoti encourages companies to only ask for the information they actually need, for example, your age, or confirming you are over 18, rather than a full date of birth.
 If you choose to share your information with a third party using the app, those third parties may choose to use that information to communicate with you or they may share that information with others.
-We suggest you read the privacy policies of any organisation you share your information with to understand how they will use your personal information.
+We suggest you read the privacy policies of any third party company you share your information with to understand how they will use your personal information.

 The app creates and encrypts a master receipt which contains the details of what information was shared and who with.
 This master receipt is securely stored on our servers and we cannot access it unless either you or the third party provides us with their own receipt containing the encryption key we need to access the information.